chloealbright/DevHiveMind/Databases/Table Relationships.md

-Data tables and relationships can change in codebase a lot endpoints are structured in order of db table dependencies

-you can append data to data not in tables
+Data tables and relationships can change in codebase a lot endpoints are structured in order of db table dependencies. you can append data to data not in tables using interfaces when process network request body

 Most common relationships is between many to one or vise vera one to many